Are you afraid that you may be paying too much in taxes?

 As losses occur, you usually want to take them.

 I do this by monitoring losses throughout the year and if a loss is meaningful, I sell the position and replace it with a similar investment.
 After 31 days, I may swap back to the original investment if there is not a huge gain.
 If there is a huge gain or the substitute investment is good enough, I keep the similar investment.

-Although QCDs are a great way to give, you can also give cash before the end of the year.
-Another option to consider is a Donor-Advised Fund (DAF).
+Although QCDs are a great way to give, another option to consider is a Donor-Advised Fund (DAF).

-DAFs are a great way to bunch a few years worth of gifting into one year.
-While you can contribute cash to a DAF, a better method would be to donate highly appreciated investments that have been held longer than a year.
+DAFs are a great way to bunch a few years worth of gifts into one year.
+While you can contribute cash to a DAF, a better method might be to donate highly appreciated investments that have been held longer than a year.

 For example, you could contribute $20,000 worth of an individual investment you bought for $5,000.
 By donating it, you avoid the $15,000 capital gain and still receive a charitable deduction of $20,000.
 Plus, the funds can be invested in the Donor-Advised Fund and you can request grants to charities you would normally support.
 A grant is simply a request to the sponsoring organization to write a check from your Donor-Advised Fund to the charity of your choice.